FreddyOm/MScThesis/README.md

 - [] Citation okay?
 - [] Mention less (sub-) chapters in contents?
 - [] Results and Discussion seperately?
 Or together?
+- [] Implementation before Methodoligy, then Case-Study and Results?

 ## Problems